sagemath/trac_to_gh/Issue 5919.md

 # Issue 5919: [with patch, needs review] bug in conversion of polys over GF(2,e) from NTL to singular

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5919

 Original creator: cremona